Afghan National Security Forces: Structure (circa 2020)

 NATO special operations forces trained, advised and assisted the ANASOC, SMW and GCPSU who were collectively known as the Afghan Special Security Forces (ASSF).
 The ASSF was described as the "ANDSF’s primary offensive forces".

-The National Directorate of Security (NDS) was the state intelligence and security service and was part of the ANSF.
+The National Directorate of Security (NDS) was the state intelligence and security service and was part of the Afghan National Defense and Security Forces.
 The NDS reported directly to the Office of President.